nathanieldchu/ubuild_CCF/join/the-process.md

     we help you find your next adventure.</strong> Whatever the outcome, we want to enable you to achieve your mission.
 If you join us, we will challenge each other everyday to make ourselves and the world better.
 If you don't, we will do the same thing but probably a lot less frequently.
-Either way, there will probably be at least the opportunity to have an awkward moment where you don't know if a hug or handshake is more appropriate.
-Isn't life great/mortifying/hilarious?</p>
+At minimum, there will probably be a chance to have an awkward moment where you don't know if a hug or handshake is more appropriate.
+Isn't life great?</p>

 ---